omar-rifai/Federated-Traffic-Flow-Forecasting/README.md

 # Projet-Vilagil
 ## Application of Federated Learning to urban mobility data.
 ### Associate to Toulouse city Vilagil Project.

-Ongoing Project.
+Ongoing Project: Vilagil - Data and mobility.
 Application of Federated Learning to urban mobility data.